Search This Site

 4. Plug your modem into the wall socket to turn it back on and wait a minute or two for it to connect to the Internet.
 Once it is lit up and running, connect the power cable to the back of your router, and plug it in.
 Give it a minute and you should see the WAN / WLAN light come alive on the back of the router, indicating a good connection.

 That's it for getting the router setup.
-At this point the back of the router should be lit up and you are ready to Configure the Settings.
+At this point the back of the router should be lit up and you are ready for Configuring Routers (Settings).

 Return to Computer Guides from Getting Your Router Setup